riazul701/dev-notes/Hardware/Monitor-HW/_Monitor-HW.md

 * If You Use Monitor Greater Than 24 Inch, Then You Have To Move Head/Neck To See Display Corner.
 It can cause Head/Neck Pain.
 So Do Not Buy Monitor Above 24 Inch. <sup>{25}</sup>

-* Do Not Buy Glossy Panel Surface Monitor, Because It Reflect Light.
+* Do Not Buy Glossy Panel Surface Monitor, Because It Reflects Light.
 By Anti-Glare/Matte Finishing Monitor. <sup>{24}</sup>

 * Graphics-Card "Sync" with Monitor means, Graphics-Card provides FPS (Frame Per Second) according to monitor capability.
 This feature is Monitor specific.
   * NVIDIA has G-Sync for Monitor